Protocol Revision: draft

 typ

-claim of the assertion JWT MUST identify the same client as the client authentication in the request (e.g., the client_id
+claim of the assertion JWT MUST identify the same client as the client authentication in the request (e.g., theclient_id

-specified in a basic auth header).client_id
+specified in a basic auth header).

 in the ID-JAG (described in Section 4.3), the IdP will need to be aware of the MCP Client’s client_id